DEAA(LEGAL) - COMPENSATION PLAN: INCENTIVES AND STIPENDS

 Education Code 21.458(b)

-A district must provide training to mentor teachers and any appropriate district and campus employees who work with the classroom teacher or supervise the classroom teacher.
+A district must provide the training program described above to mentor teachers and any appropriate district and campus employees who work with the classroom teacher or supervise the classroom teacher.
+A district may allow the commissioner's research-based mentor and induction training program to qualify for the district's required training.
 The training must be completed by the mentor teacher and the district and campus employees before the beginning of the school year.
 A district shall also provide supplemental training to mentor teachers and employees during the school year.
 The training must include content related to best mentorship practices.
 Education Code 21.458(b-1)

 A mentor teacher must meet with each classroom teacher assigned to the mentor not less than 12 hours each semester.
 Observations of the mentor by the classroom teacher being mentored or of the classroom teacher being mentored by the mentor may count toward the 12 hours of meeting time required for the semester.